Updated March 15, 2023

-- Presentation Layer: The primary task of this layer is to prepare the information so that the application layer can be used, that is to say, that layer 6 makes the information available for consumption apps.
-Two communicators may use different encryption methods to communicate so that the incoming data is converted to a syntax which the receiving device application layer can understand.
+- Presentation Layer: The primary task of this layer is to prepare the information so that the application layer can be used; that is to say, that layer 6 makes the information available for consumption apps.
+Two communicators may use different encryption methods to communicate so that the incoming data is converted to a syntax that the receiving device application layer can understand.

 - Session layer: This is the layer used to open and close the communication between the two machines.
 The period between the opening and closing of the correspondence is known as the session.

 - Transport Layer: Flow Control and error control is responsible for this layer.
-The transportation layer checks the receiving end for errors in ensuring the completeness of the received data and requests retransmission if not.
+The transportation layer checks the receiving end for errors in ensuring the received data’s completeness and requests retransmission if not.

 - Network Layer: The network layer allows the transfer of information between two distinct networks.
 The network layer also identifies the best physical route for the information to reach its destination.